ipratiklathiya/pra_Lathiya_WEB601Assignments_MyFavouriteSongs-/Pratik.md

 commit to github.

-added the ability On my Content-List component and also, added an input field at the very top of the page that users may enter the title of a Content item.
+added the ability On my Content-List component input field at the very top of the page that users may enter the title of a Content item.
 Next to the input field, added a button that, when clicked, it will display a message about whether a Content item exists with that title or not.
 The message should be displayed under this search, with red text when the title doesn't exist, and